 A normal marathon is a long distance running race, just over 26 miles.
 To many of us, this seems like one hell of a long way!
 Well, for distance runners standard marathons seem to be a walk in the park.
 Tougher races are run all over the world, some of them in uniquely challenging conditions.
-These are the ultra-marathons, and other extreme races.
+These are the ultra-marathons – this page covers the most extreme marathons from around the world.

 Below you will see details on four of the toughest races on earth.
 I have included videos to give you a real taste of the action.
 These are publicly available from YouTube, and the people who made them are not associated with Fitness Review (other than having my complete respect!).
 Take a look and see if you think you have what it takes to compete in any of them.